-- 1. To help students understand the broad scope of disciplines and opportunities existing in the livestock industry and their contribution to humans. - 2.
-To help students comprehend the basic principles of Animal Sciences. - 3.
-To help students understand the purpose, proper usage, and impact of management techniques used in the various livestock industries. - 4.
-To help students develop an insight into the problems and status of livestock production. - 5.
-To help students realize the affiliation that exists between livestock production and other agricultural enterprises. - 6.
-To develop an appreciation of the various livestock industries.
+- 1. Describe the broad scope of disciplines and opportunities existing in the livestock industry and their contribution to humans. - 2.
+Apply the basic principles of Animal Sciences. - 3.
+Describe the purpose, proper usage, and impact of management techniques used in the various livestock industries. - 4.
+Discuss the problems and status of livestock production. - 5.
+Assess the affiliation that exists between livestock production and other agricultural enterprises.